anand-adroid/DatasheetCRD/COMPOSITION.md

 **9. What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or images) or features?
 In either case, please provide a description.**

 MIMIC IV (hosp and ICU module) and MIMIC-IV-ED (ED module) consists of raw unprocessed text, Date time and number data in comma-separated format of the patients admitted to the hospital, ICU, and ED.
 Whereas, MIMIC-CXR and MIMIC-Note contains images of the Chest X-Rays and free-text clinical notes for hospitalized patients respectively.
-[Table]((https://github.com/anand-adroid/Datasheet_for_CRD.io/blob/main/Datasheet_tables.pdf) provides detailed feature information of the data.
+Table [Download PDF](https://github.com/anand-adroid/Datasheet_for_CRD.io/blob/main/Datasheet_tables.pdf) provides detailed feature information of the data.

 **10. Is there a label or target associated with each instance?
 If so, please provide a description.**